-The Canadian track is favourable for you:
+The Canadian track is favourable to you:

 "It is one of those tracks where Ferrari has always gone well.
 We often won here but everything can rapidly change.
 One must always assess how a car will react to the characteristics of the circuit, where, by the way, you cannot test before the race.
-This is why we always need to work hard in order to always have the best car.
+This is why we need to work hard in order to always have the best car.
 Also let’s look at this aspect.
 It is the first time, this year, that we are going to race in a medium-high speed circuit, which needs a completely different set-up, in terms of aerodynamics and of the mechanics, than what we are used to.
 In any case, I hope that the car will adapt well to this track and to work without any issues throughout the race weekend".

 What do you think about Hakkinen’s crisis?